MadaneA/MTS-CGAN/README.md

 * folder containing a checkpoint of the model
 * folder containing a generated samples

+For training, an NVIDIA GPU is strongly recommended for speed.
+CPU is supported but training is very slow.

 The main dependencies are torch, numpy, pandas, matplotlib.